aptise/peter_sslers/README.md

 * you can easily see when certificates and/or domains expire and need to be renewed
 * if sqlite is your backend, you can just run this for signing and deployment; then handle everything else offline.
 * "Admin" and "Public" functions are isolated from each other.
 By changing the config, you can run a public-only "validation" interface or enable the admin tools that broadcast certificate information.
+* the pyramid server can query nginx locations to clear out the shared cache

 # Installation